dojosipovic/code-evaluation/README.md

 SANDBOX_REGISTRY_PASSWORD=github-token-with-package-read
 ```

-Add these as Dokploy file mounts for the Compose app:
+Add these as Dokploy file mounts for the Compose app (inset PKCS#8 values from [this website](https://emn178.github.io/online-tools/rsa/key-generator/)):

 ```txt
 publicKey.pem